 The new design is not a win

-Asus was an early adopter of the matte black aesthetic that now dominates so many gaming notebooks, and the success of its hardware is, I think, partially responsible for the look’s prevalence.
+Asus was an early adopter of the matte black aesthetic that now dominates so many gaming notebooks, and the success of its hardware is, we think, partially responsible for the look’s prevalence.
 That’s a compliment to the company, but it also posed a problem.
 Recent Asus notebooks have started to look like everything else.

-That’s not what the Republic of Gamers brand is about, so Asus has shifted to silver and bronze, a color combo that — as far as I can remember, anyway — has never been used by any company in the business of selling gaming PCs.
+That’s not what the Republic of Gamers brand is about, so Asus has shifted to silver and bronze, a color combo that — as far as we can remember, anyway — has never been used by any company in the business of selling gaming PCs.

 The new design works at a glance thanks to Asus’ use of brushed metal, which endows the G752VT with an effortless class.
 It’s archaic, but in a good way, as if the notebook is some ancient device built by a race far more enlightened than humanity.

 Unfortunately, the first impression is slighted by the interior, which looks as if it was designed by an entirely different company.
 The clean lines that define the exterior are exchanged for a jumped mess of angles.
 Large, uneven panel gaps make matters worse, and cheapen the feel of the system.
-I’m also puzzled as to why red interior LED lighting carries over now that bronze is the accent color of choice.
+We’re also puzzled as to why red interior LED lighting carries over now that bronze is the accent color of choice.

 USB Type-C steps in